randyrossi/vicii-kawari/README.md

 ## Will DVI/VGA add delay to the video output?
 There is no frame buffer for video output.
 However, there is a single raster line buffer necessary to double the 15khz horizontal frequency.
 Although this adds a very small delay, it is a tiny fraction of the frame rate and is imperceivable by a human.
 For DVI, any additional latency will be from the monitor you use.
 Most TVs have a 'game mode' that turns off extra processing that can introduce latency and it is highly recommended you use that feature.

+## My DVI/HDMI monitor stretches the picture.
+Can that be changed?
+The video signals are output at native resolution (or 2x) and since there is no frame buffer, the aspect ratio of the image cannot be adjusted.
+It will be up to your monitor/TV to support 4:3 aspect ratio to display something that doesn't look 'stretched'.
+I have no plans on making the DVI/HDMI image look like an analog display.

 ## Do light pens work?
 Yes.
 However, light pens will only work using a real CRT with composite.
 (LCD/DVI/HDMI or even VGA monitors will not work with light pens.)